JSzajek/AStar-Pathfinding-Godot/README.md

 # AStar Implementation-Godot #
-An AStar Pathfinding implementation in Godot game engine.
+An AStar Pathfinding implementations in Godot game engine.

 This is an rework of the [previous attempt](https://gitlab.com/jszajek/astar-godot) at 3d path finding within the Godot game engine - Version 3.2.
 It utilizes C# over gdscript along with loaded C++ libraries containing AStar pathfinding algorithm.
 In attempts